Corruption In Kenya: Effects And How To Fight It

 4. The Maize Scandal

-The government decided to avail subsidized maize to the poor after the post-election violence.
+The government decided to avail subsidized maize to the poor after the unfortunate post-election violence.
 It was supposed to be cheaper and distributed in Nairobi’s slums.
 Long story short, the maize disappeared!
 Followed by political finger-pointing.
 As expected, politicians fixed each other and that was all.
-We didn’t recover our Maize, the suspects are our heroes today.
+We didn’t recover our Maize, the suspects are our political heroes today.

 5. The Kazi Kwa Vijana Scandal